Sagnik004/acedemind-100-days-code/README.md

 ## Section-24: Using MySQL in NodeJS and Express websites

-This section integrates MySQL DB with a NodeJS and Express app.
+This section integrates MySQL DB with a Node and Express app.

+## Section-26: Node.js and MongoDB (NoSQL)

+This section integrates MongoDB with a Node and Express app.